 - Šarić group, UCL, UK, collaborating on membrane mediated interactions.

-- Kornmann lab, ETH, Zürich, Switzerland, collaborating on membrane mediated interactions.
+- Kornmann lab, University of Oxford, UK, collaborating on membrane mediated interactions.

-- Henkes group, University of Aberdeen, UK, collaborating on self-propelled particle dynamics.
+- Henkes group, University of Bristol, UK, collaborating on self-propelled particle dynamics.

 - Meyer lab, University of Rochester, USA, collaborating on antimicrobial peptide synthesis and printing three-dimensional biofilms.